gursevak/gv-downloader/README.md

 1. Download the `playlist.m3u` file for the playlist or folder that you want to download.
 Playlist files can usually be found on most katha/keertan websites: go to the folder or playlist that you want to download and look for a green 'play button' icon near the top of the folder.

-2. Download the `GVDOWNLOADER1.1.1` release [click here](https://github.com/themanjotsingh/gv-downloader/releases/tag/1.1.1).
+2. Download the `GVDOWNLOADER1.1.2` release [click here](https://github.com/themanjotsingh/gv-downloader/releases/tag/1.1.2).

-3. Run `GVDOWNLOADER1.1.1.exe`.
+3. Run `GVDOWNLOADER1.1.2.exe`.
 Follow the on screen prompts.
 It will ask you to locate the playlist.m3u file you downloaded earlier.

-4. When asked, enter a name for the sub-directory that you would like to create to put this playlist's files in.
+It will then ask you to choose which folder to save the downloaded files into.

-5. Enjoy
+4. Enjoy

 ## Mac Instructions [Project by Irvanjit Singh](https://github.com/irvanjitsingh/gv-downloader)